 Clovelly Quay and its bay are sheltered from all the strong westerly winds.
-Hence the settlement has been here since the 13th century.
+The settlement has been here since the 13th century.
 Landing a boat on the treacherous North Devon coast with its cliffs and rocky foreshores has never been easy.
 As long ago as the 13th century a rudimentary quay was constructed.
-Hence a small fleet of fishing boats from Clovelly was working Bideford Bay in search of herring and mackerel.
+Small fleets of fishing boats from Clovelly sailed Bideford Bay in search of herring and mackerel.